DoubleDeez/MDFramework/README.md

 In game, the command console can be opened with the `~` key.
 Command history can be navigated using the `Up` and `Down` arrow keys.
 To auto complete the command, hit `Tab`.

 In your code, you can add more commands by adding the `[MDCommand()]` attribute to any methods you wish to have as commands.
-Then from that same class call `MDCommands.RegisterCommandAttributes(this);` to have those commands registered.
+Then from that same class call `this.RegisterCommandAttributes();` to have those commands registered or see the [Automatic Registration](#automatic-registration) section to have it done automatically.
 For classes extending `Node`, they aren't registered automatically as commands are a debug feature, so a good place to call it would be in `_Ready()`, `Node` classes have an extension helper for this, so you can just call `this.RegisterCommandAttributes();`.

 Only a single instance of a class can be registered for commands, this is because commands are invoked via their method name, which are the same for all instances of a class.